Stein's method for the half-normal distribution with applications to limit theorems related to the simple symmetric random walk: Stein's method for the half-normal distribution and for discrete distributions

 where we abbreviate $\mu(h):=E[h(Y)]$.
 This equation is to be solved for the function $f$ on $[0,\infty)$.
-If $f$ is a solution to \eqref{steineq} and $W$ is a given nonnegative random variable, then taking expectations, we have the following identity:
+If $f$ is a solution to \eqref{steineq} and $W$ is a given nonnegative random variable, then, taking expectations, we have the following identity:

-As a matter of fact, the right hand side may often be easier bounded (even uniformly in the test functions $h$ coming from some class $\mathcal{H}$ of functions) than the left hand side, if one further tool is available.
-This additional tool may be a coupling, like for example the exchangeable pairs coupling (see \cite{CGS}), or a characterization for the distribution $\calL(W)$, as will be exploited in this paper. \\
+As a matter of fact, the right hand side of \eqref{id1} may often be bounded more easily (even uniformly in the test functions $h$ from some class $\mathcal{H}$ of functions) than the left hand side, if one further tool is available.
+This additional tool may be a coupling, like for example the exchangeable pairs coupling (see \cite{CGS}), or a characterization for the distribution $\calL(W)$, as will be exploited in this paper.\\ We now introduce the standard solution $f_h$ to \eqref{steineq}.
+Let $f_h:[0,\infty)\rightarrow\R$ be defined by